 Fax transmissions include a confirmation process.

-Alternatively, most fax machines keep logs of the time, date, number of pages, and success status of any fax transmissions.
+As a backup, most fax machines keep logs of the time, date, number of pages, and success status of any fax transmissions.

-The logs on your fax machine should also have the information of the time, number of pages, and duration of recent fax transmissions.
+The logs on your fax machine should also have the information of the time, the number of pages, and duration of recent fax transmissions.